DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 V_f(Q_i,Q_j) = \frac{\operatorname{Var}_f(Q_i)}{\|\mu_f(Q_i)-\mu_f(Q_j)\|^2}.
 $$

-Here:

-- $\mu_f(Q_i)$ is the mean feature vector of class $i$,
+This quantity compares two things:

-- $\operatorname{Var}_f(Q_i)$ is the within-class feature variance,
+- how spread out class $i$ is in feature space,
-- the denominator is the squared distance between the class means.
+- how far its mean is from the mean of class $j$.

-So $V_f(Q_i,Q_j)$ measures a basic ratio:

-> **How wide is class $i$ compared to how far it sits from class $j$?**

-If this ratio is small, then class $i$ is tightly clustered relative to the distance between the two classes.
+If $V_f(Q_i,Q_j)$ is small, then class $i$ is tight relative to the distance between the two class centers.

-This is exactly the right notion for few-shot transfer.
-If each class forms a compact cloud and different class means are far apart, then the classes are easy to separate geometrically.

-This is one of the central signatures of neural collapse.

-The important point is that we do **not** need exact collapse.
-We only need enough clustering that the representation becomes stable at the class level.

-## Why this helps few-shot learning

-Imagine a new class at test time.

-You only get $n$ examples from it.
-If the class is diffuse in feature space, those $n$ samples may tell you almost nothing.
-The empirical center will be noisy, and different classes may overlap badly.

-But if the feature map has already learned to make classes concentrate, then even a tiny sample gives a reasonable estimate of the class mean.

-That is the whole mechanism.

-Few-shot learning becomes easy when two things hold:

-1. each class has low within-class variability in feature space,
-2. different class means are well separated.
+This is exactly the geometry we want.
+Small within-class variation and large between-class separation make the class structure stable.

+In the language of neural collapse, this is a form of **class-feature variability collapse**.

+## Why a few examples can be enough

+Suppose a new target class really does form a compact cluster in feature space.

-Then the classifier does not need many examples to learn a complicated boundary.
-It mostly needs to estimate where each new class lives.
+Then even if we only observe a few examples from that class, their empirical mean is already a decent estimate of the true class center.
+The classifier does not need to learn a complicated decision boundary from scratch.
+It mostly needs to locate where each new class sits.

-This is why nearest-class-center rules become so natural here.
-If classes look like tight clouds around their means, the right classifier is almost forced on us:

-$$
-h(x) = \arg\min_c \|f(x)-\mu_f(S_c)\|,
-$$

-where $S_c$ is the small labeled sample from target class $c$.

-In words, classify a point by whichever empirical class center is closest to it.

-## What the theory actually shows

-The full paper proves a nontrivial statement:

-> Under a distribution-over-classes model, if pretraining produces collapse on many source classes, then the transfer error on new classes can be small even when the number of target examples per class stays fixed.

-That last part is the striking one.

-Most classical generalization guarantees become meaningful only when the number of target examples grows.
-Here the goal is different.
-We want a guarantee that still makes sense in the true few-shot regime, where $n$ may be $1$, $5$, or some other small constant.
+That is why few-shot transfer becomes plausible.

+The hard part is not the small classifier fitted on top.
+The hard part is learning a representation where classes already look like tight, separated clouds.

+Once that geometry is in place, the downstream task becomes much easier.

-The proof has three main ideas.
+## The main theoretical point

-### 1. Reduce transfer error to pairwise class comparisons

-A $k$-class error can be upper bounded by asking a simpler question:

-> For a random example from class $i$, how often does it look closer to class $j$ than to its own class?

-So the multiclass problem reduces to many two-class comparisons.
-This is useful because geometric separation is much easier to analyze pairwise.

-### 2. Show that pairwise few-shot behavior generalizes to new classes

-The next step is subtle.
-We do not just want good geometry on the source classes.
-We want the **average pairwise few-shot error** on source classes to predict the corresponding error on unseen classes.

-This is where the random-classes assumption enters.
-Since source and target classes are both drawn from the same population, good average behavior over many source classes can generalize to new target classes.
+The theory studies a setting where source classes and target classes are both drawn from a broader population of classes.
+Under that model, one can define the transfer error of the feature map $f$ as the expected few-shot classification error on a new target task.

-So the theory moves from:

-- "these particular training classes are clustered"

-to

-- "a randomly drawn new class pair is also likely to be easy."

-### 3. Control pairwise few-shot error by collapse

-Finally, the paper shows that the relevant pairwise few-shot error can be bounded using the collapse quantity $V_f(Q_i,Q_j)$ and related margin-based quantities.

-Very roughly, the transfer risk takes the form
+The high-level result is that this transfer error can be bounded by three ingredients:

 $$
 \text{transfer error}